Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 The single peaked at number 10 on the U.S. Billboard Hot 100 and as number one on the U.K. charts.
 The song won the band Best Rock Performance by a Duo or Group with Vocal at the 1982 Grammy Awards.

-The music video features lead singer Sting working his former profession as a teacher.
-He alternates his teaching duties with frolicking with his bandmates decked in caps and gowns.
+The music video features lead singer Sting working in his former teaching profession.
+He alternates teaching duties with frolicking with his bandmates decked in caps and gowns.

-The band released this single on it's 1984 album, it's best selling album of all time.
-While it did not top the charts, VH1 named later named this song the 36th best hard rock song of all time.
-Eddie Van Halen's guitar solo in the song was ranked by Guitar World magazine as the 46th best of all time.
+The band released this single on its 1984 album, its best-selling album of all time.
+While it did not top the charts, VH1 later named this song the 36th best hard rock song of all time.
+Eddie Van Halen's guitar solo in the song earned a ranking by Guitar World magazine as the 46th best of all time.